Back to Basics - Part two

 Too many carbs (especially refined carbs) can lead to Candida overgrowth, gas and bloating, yeast infections, obesity and type II diabetes.

 A fat deficiency can result in eczema and disorders of the skin and hair.
-It has also been linked to learning disorders, behavior and memory problems and inflammatory conditions.
-Too much fat (especially trans fat) increases your risk of heart disease, obesity and cancer.
+It has also been linked to learning disorders, behavior and memory problems, and inflammatory conditions.
+Too much fat (especially trans-fat) increases your risk of heart disease, obesity, and cancer.

-Nutrient imbalances and/or deficiencies in the body are known to be the prime cause of ailments and disease.
+Nutrient imbalances and/or deficiencies in the body are known to be the prime cause of ailments and diseases.
 Your organs require a wide range of nutrients to enable them to produce the many chemicals and hormones needed by your cells.

 If your body is deficient in any of these nutrients your organs will slowly starve, making it impossible for them to function in the most effective way.
 This in turn results in inadequate amounts of chemicals and hormones produced.
 Result?
 Accelerated aging and disease.